Neck pain anatomy is for those who want to understand their cervical spine problems from a chiropractic help

 It normally has a lordotic curve; a backward C shape which, if altered by injury, almost always is associated with chronic neck pain.
 The cervical spine is much more mobile than both of the other spinal regions; think about all the directions and angles you can turn your head, normally without any discomfort.

 The structure is tightly bound together by discs, ligaments and muscles, all potential sources of neck pain.

 It's not so tight though that it cannot move.
-Thirty three joints make the cervical spine highly mobile, yet stable; each may is a source of the common painful neck.
+Thirty three joints make the cervical spine highly mobile, yet stable; each may be a source of the common painful neck.